pkounoudis/FrenchPal-Chatbot/README.md

 # My-chatBot
-Rasa project for Master's Course
+Rasa project for Master's Course "Language Technology"

 a.
 An experimental chatbot for educational purposes, and more specifically for language learning.
 I wanted to implement a "language helper" for people who are learning french, and provide them with 3 tools.
 A grammar helper, a translator and an exercises' generator.
 The three main scenarios are described below.